nuqtalab/feedoff-for-youtube/README.md

 FeedOff for YouTube is designed to make YouTube work for you — not the algorithm.

-If you find this project helpful, feel free to ⭐ star the repository.
+If you find this project helpful, feel free to ⭐ star the repository and share it with others.